Skip to Main Content

 What does a risk assessment involve?

-We survey locations, review production plans and scripts, identify potential hazards, evaluate risk levels, and develop mitigation strategies.
-Risk assessments are documented according to Belgian standards and shared with relevant departments and regional authorities.
+We survey locations, review production plans and scripts, identify potential hazards, review risk levels, and develop mitigation plans.
+Risk assessments are logged according to Belgian standards and shared with relevant departments and regional authorities.

 How do you handle stunt safety?

-We work closely with stunt coordinators to review action sequences, ensure proper safety measures are in place, monitor rehearsals and filming, and verify all safety equipment and protocols.
+Here is what that looks like on the ground.
+We work closely with stunt coordinators to review action sequences, make sure proper safety measures are in place, monitor rehearsals and filming, and check all safety gear and protocols.
 Our safety officers have experience with action sequences in Belgian urban and heritage locations.

 What about Belgian regulatory compliance?

-We ensure compliance with the Well-being at Work Act (Welzijnswet/Loi sur le bien-être) requirements for film production, including risk documentation, safety briefings, incident reporting, and coordination with the relevant regional prevention authorities.
+Here is how the picture comes together.
+We make sure compliance with the Well-being at Work Act (Welzijnswet/Loi sur le bien-être) needs for film production.
+This includes risk records, safety briefings, incident reporting, and planning with the relevant regional prevention authorities.

 Do you provide safety training?

+Here is what we have to work with.
 We conduct safety briefings for cast and crew covering general set safety and specific hazards for each location or sequence.
 Briefings are delivered in the appropriate language for the region.
-We can also arrange specialised safety training when required.
+We can also arrange specialty safety training when needed.

 Need Safety Services?